llm-bible/llm-bible.github.io/_publications/kumar2019question.markdown

 bibkey: kumar2019question
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1911.03407"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'RAG', 'Pretraining Methods', 'Transformer', 'Attention Mechanism']
+tags: ['Transformer', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Attention Mechanism', 'Pretraining Methods']
 ---
 Automatic question generation from paragraphs is an important and challenging problem, particularly due to the long context from paragraphs.
 In this paper,